StevenLambion/SwiftDux/README.md

 When using modifyActions() both the original action and the new action are broadcasted.
 The new action updates the UI first.
 If the update affects any mapState() methods, a new environment object will be created for them.
 When the second action is fired the environment object of those mapped states haven't subscribed to the didChange publisher yet, so the action is ignored.
 This shouldn't be a problem, but SwiftUI also doesn't appear to refresh views when setting a new environment object to replace a previous one.

 The current workaround is to use the optional "exceptWhen" parameter of the mapState() method on the parent view to ignore the modified action.
 This stops the recreation of the child mapState() methods, and reduces unneeded rerendering.

+#### Child view doesn't update when MappedState changes after a parent view has been updated.

+There's inconsistent behavior when setting a particular type of environment object more than once in the same scope.
+It appears to have trouble re-subscribing.
+I've submitted a ticket to Apple.

 [swift-image]: https://img.shields.io/badge/swift-5.1-orange.svg
 [ios-image]: https://img.shields.io/badge/platforms-iOS%2013%20%7C%20macOS%2010.15%20%7C%20tvOS%2013%20%7C%20watchOS%206-222.svg